prahaladbelavadi/codahale.com/_posts/2009-05-02-what-makes-jersey-interesting-parameter-classes.md

     Couldn't parse date: 200607f14 (Invalid format: "200607f14" is malformed at "f14")

-Ok, so our code is now correct and handles errors, but its readability has suffered -- for two lines of domain-specific code, we have nine lines of error handling. *Ruh-roh.* If we continue with this approach, every date parsing resource in the application will have its own error handling, which means a lot of copying and pasting and testing the error handling and bugs, bugs, bugs.
+Ok, so our code is now correct and handles errors, but its readability has suffered--for two lines of domain-specific code, we have nine lines of error handling. *Ruh-roh.* If we continue with this approach, every date parsing resource in the application will have its own error handling, which means a lot of copying and pasting and testing the error handling and bugs, bugs, bugs.

-Here's where Jersey starts to shine -- separation of concerns.
+Here's where Jersey starts to shine--separation of concerns.

 Round Four: Time To Clean
 -------------------------